-For outcrops, mostly measured channel cut sampling is conducted while grab sampling is seldom done, and if ever, this is for indicative grades only.
-The intervals for sampling are marked out on the exposed mineralized zone, vein, or rock exposure and based on the individually indicated geological boundary which indicates mineralization control.
+For outcrops, mostly measured channel cut sampling was conducted while grab sampling was seldom done, and if ever, this was for indicative grades only.
+The intervals for sampling were marked out on the exposed mineralized zone, vein, or rock exposure and based on the individually indicated geological boundary which indicates mineralization control.

-Where mineralized structures are steep-dipping, the appropriate sample is a horizontal channel along the floor or wall (or if that is where the best outcrop is).
-Where there is no certainty as to the attitude of the mineralized zone, a sample consisting of both horizontal and vertical channels, composited over selected horizontal intervals, are used.
+Where mineralized structures were steep-dipping, the appropriate sample was a horizontal channel along the floor or wall (or if that is where the best outcrop is).
+Where there was no certainty as to the attitude of the mineralized zone, a sample consisting of both horizontal and vertical channels, composited over selected horizontal intervals, were used.